-In relation to the Climate and Ecological Emergency Bill, I understand that this Presentation Bill has been developed by campaign members of Extinction Rebellion, Big Ask and Power for the People.
-I am also aware that Caroline Lucas MP has tabled this Bill in her name as a Private Member's Bill and its Second Reading is scheduled to take place on a date to be announced.
+I understand that this Presentation Bill has been developed by campaign members of Extinction Rebellion, Big Ask and Power for the People.
+I am also aware that Caroline Lucas MP has tabled this Bill in her name as a Private Member's Bill.

 I note that the Bill seeks to examine the UK’s global carbon footprint, such as indirect UK emissions in our supply chain which may affect developing countries.
 I am encouraged that the UK remains committed to environmentally sustainable development as set out in the Millennium Development Goals and the Sustainable Development Goals.
 In January 2021, the Prime Minister announced that the UK will spend at least £3 billion of international climate finance on nature and biodiversity over five years.
 The funding will deliver transformational change in protecting biodiversity-rich land and ocean, shifting to sustainable food production and supply, and supporting the livelihoods of the world’s poorest.

-However, I do not believe citizens' assemblies have advantages over conventional policy making in this context.
+I do not believe citizens' assemblies have advantages over conventional policy making in this context.
 Previous experiences in Canada, for instance, included citizens in the decision-making process but they failed to produce impactful or long-lasting results.
 I know that a Climate Assembly UK was formed as a result of work conducted by Parliamentary Select Committees.
-Ministers have assured me the Government will be looking closely at the findings.
-However, I am reassured that many of their recommendations, published in their report, are already in place or in progress as a result of the Government’s net zero strategy.
-Achieving net zero will benefit everyone and it is important that we work together to achieve it.
+The Government responded to the Climate Assembly's report, noting that the findings from the Assembly form an important addition to the Government’s evidence base on assessing the UK public’s understanding, attitudes and perceptions around net zero.